BitEU/COMRADE/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests to improve COMRADE.
+The modular architecture makes it easy to extend functionality and add new features.